 Now, the project can be underway (provided the recommendations are taken into consideration and all parties have agreed to the final proposal).

-- Monitoring- this is a post project step, which evaluates and compares how accurate the predictions where, how effective the mitigation steps were and if the project has produced any complications that were unforseen.
+- Monitoring: this is a post project step, which evaluates and compares how accurate the predictions where, how effective the mitigation steps were and if the project has produced any complications that were unforeseen.
 That is followed by more steps to reconsider options and further improve the mitigation steps.

-It is refreshing to know that the developing world has recognised the potential to minimise negative impacts of development projects, and has willingly undertaken such measures backed by policies and regulations.
+It is refreshing to know that the developing world has recognized the potential to minimize negative impacts of development projects, and has willingly undertaken such measures backed by policies and regulations.

 EIA is a vast subject in itself, and there are many things that can be improved, and looked at from different perspectives.
 There is still a long way to go.